 - How do I remove or reduce the number of errors?

 - How to increase their satisfaction with interaction?

 - How to increase the speed of learning how to interact with the resource?

 Of course, there may be more questions.

 Then, enlist the focus group to the audit: get each person to go through the ready-made scenarios.
 Record the results, conduct an in-depth interview.
 State the problems of the interface, record the possible solution.
-In parallel, setup Google Analytics on the website and setup goals.
-Implement changes gradually and, as you do, analyse the achievement of goals.
+In parallel, set up Google Analytics on the website and set up goals.
+Implement changes gradually and, as you do, analyze the achievement of goals.

 To make it easier to follow the sequence of actions download the template for auditing.

 A ritual exchange of money for solutions one of my favorite things to do.
 So, since among other things GRIN tech is UX & UX agency why not outsource this task to us completely?